- BA, Geography, Vassar College (’07)

 My main research interests are in the areas of economic democracy and development.
 This includes issues of participatory planning and expertise, and innovating local and state policymaking across multiple areas for building institutions and vehicles for community wealth.
-The main conceptual questions in my dissertation deal with economy, development, knowledge, and community.
+The main conceptual questions in my dissertation deal with urban political economy, planning, politics, and scale.

 I’ve been an adjunct instructor in the CUNY system in New York City, as well as Vassar College in Poughkeepsie, NY.

 In my extracurricular life I support organizing and advocacy for economic democracy, community control, and the social/solidarity economy in my humble hometown of New York City.

 - Macaulay Honors College, City College, CUNY: Shaping the Future of New York City (SPR ’15 and ’17)

 - Vassar College Geography Dept: Economic Geography; Political Geography; Community Development and Democracy; Cities and the Political Economy of Scale (SPR ’16, FALL ’16, FALL ’17)